WA6YDQ/rd/README.md

 of mpg123 thru it's remote capability.

 rd_control.py can be started from /etc/rc.d at bootup.
-It will start rd and mpg123 running is a paused state.
+It will start rd and mpg123 running in a paused state.
 A short press of the S1 switch will start playback.
 A short press of S1 will toggle between play and pause.

 A long press of S1 will stop playback and terminate all 3 programs (rd,